Joulik/BasicDigitalSteganography/README.md

 2. To decipher a message:

--kitty.png is a kitten image with an embedded text.
-Use the decipher tool to view this text.
+- kitty.png is a kitten image with an embedded text image.
+Use the decipher tool to view the image.
 You should obtain the image file with the text.